Bellfalasch/frontend-forum/slides.md

 * Gjensidige, what you need to know
 * Our front-end community and arenas
 * Our designsystem
-* Slack for front-enders
+* Slack and other useful tools for front-enders
 * Accessibility
-* Security Score
-* Github
-* Gjensidige.builders - our community

 ---
 transition: slide-left